zaxx-q/AI-Bridge/docs/SHAREX_SETUP.md

 ## Available Endpoints

-AIPromptBridge comes with these default endpoints:
+AIPromptBridge comes with these default endpoints (configurable in `prompts.json`):

 | Endpoint | Purpose |
 |----------|---------|